ikespand/rasta/README.md

 - Parse GTFS feed and visualize the network [Coming: GTFS validator]
 -   Get the distance of consecutive coordinates and perform calculation of speed (if timestamp is available)
 -   Integration with kepler gl allows the creation of interactive map with nice visualization
+-  Navigate with HERE or OTP with using their respective APIs.

 ## Install